the-frey/the-frey.github.com/_posts/2014-08-18-monitoring-docker-containers-with-monit.md

 Luckily, I remembered that there was a script runner in monit.
 From the docs:

-    Monit will execute the program periodically and if the exit status of the program does not match the expected result, Monit can perform an action[...]
+"Monit will execute the program periodically and if the exit status of the program does not match the expected result, Monit can perform an action[...]
 Monit [can be configured to] raise an alert if the exit value of [program] is different from 0.
 By convention, 0 means the program exited normally.

-    Program checks are asynchronous.
+Program checks are asynchronous."

 That last part is key; it means that monitrc will continue evaluation and that I could test multiple docker containers every sixty seconds, even with a slow bash script that could fail.
 It actually ended up being so simple I didn't even need to specify a `timeout` directive in the `monitrc`, but more on that in a second...